rgoshen/notes/computer_science/web_development/web-development.apis.md

 A JSON payload must be sent as a string over HTTP requests.

-To convert JavaScript object to JSON string:
+To convert a JavaScript object to JSON string:

 ```javascript
 JSON.stringify(myObject); // "...string of JSON..."